 You need a structured approach to teaching your fraction unit; one that introduces the topic and then reinforces it with fun learning activities.

-You want to begin with teaching your students to identify equal and unequal parts of a whole (this part is crucial to the early understanding of fractions).
+Begin with teaching your students to identify equal and unequal parts of a whole.
+This part is crucial to the early understanding of fractions.

 Wholes and Halves

 Introducing the fraction symbol at this point is way too early.
-As you would know, kids can really get the writing of fractions confused so it’s best to stick with writing 1 half rather than 1/2 at this early stage.
+As you know, kids can get confused writing the fraction symbol so it’s best to stick with writing 1 half rather than 1/2.

 Don’t forget that kids need to understand what a whole is too.

 Fourths are the next fraction we introduce.
 I say fourths rather than quarters because using the name fourths initially builds the understanding that fourths are four even parts.
 Children do need to be introduced to the term quarter but understanding what fourths represent first is important.
 Once they understand how to partition a shape into four equal parts then introduce the term quarters.

 When we teach fractions we should not only focus on parts of a region.
 We also need to extend children’s thinking to see that it is also parts of a collection.

 “Can I have a quarter of the sweets?”.
 We aren’t going to chop every sweet into quarters but rather divide the pile into four equal shares (a bit of division here too).